 Note denominations are 5, 10, 20, 50, 100, 200 and 500.

 On January 1st 2002 the Euro replaced the Peseta which had been the official currency of Spain for 130 years.
-The exchange rate is fixed at Euro = 166.386 Pesetas.
+The exchange rate was fixed at Euro = 166.386 Pesetas.

-The best rates for Euros currency and travellers' cheques are obtained at banks where there is no commission on buying Euros with cash.
+Most banks will only change currency for Euro if you have an account at the bank.
 There are Bureaux de Change which operate in the main resorts and are open outside banking hours.

 All major credit cards are accepted by many businesses.
 Perhaps American Express and Diners Club are less common than Visa and Mastercard.
-Smaller restaurants and bars generally only accept cash.
+Smaller restaurants and bars might only accept cash.

 Bank cheques from Spanish Bank accounts are not used very often for shopping in Spain.
 The funds are not automatically guaranteed so the payee must know and trusts you.

-Traveller's cheques can be changed at the banks and the Bureaux de Change. there is likely to be a small commission.
-They are not commonly accepted in shops except in the tourist areas.
+Traveller's cheques can be changed at the banks if you have an account and the Bureaux de Change.
+There is likely to be a small commission.
+They are not commonly accepted in shops except in the main tourist areas.

 Cash machines are now a convenient and inexpensive way to obtain cash on a daily basis.
 Most machines will issue up to 150 euros, and will accept a range of international cards.